youzan/vant/src/image-preview/README.md

 ### Show Close Icon

-After setting the `closeable` attribute, the close icon will be displayed in the upper right corner of the pop-up layer, and the icon can be customized through the `close-icon` attribute, and the icon location can be customized by using the `close-icon-position` attribute
+After setting the `closeable` attribute, the close icon will be displayed in the upper right corner of the pop-up layer, and the icon can be customized through the `close-icon` attribute, and the icon location can be customized by using the `close-icon-position` attribute.

 ```js
 ImagePreview({